-We understand that Bioscrip, Inc., a Delaware corporation ("Parent"), and Camelot Acquisition Corp., a Delaware corporation ("Merger Sub"), a wholly-owned subsidiary of Parent, Critical Homecare Solutions Holdings, Inc., a Delaware corporation (the "Company"), Kohlberg Investors V, L.P., a Delaware limited partnership, in its capacity as the Stockholders' Representative and as a stockholder, Kohlberg Partners V, L.P., a Delaware limited partnership, Kohlberg Difshore Investors V, L.P., a Delaware limited partnership, Kohlberg TE Investors V, L.P., a Delaware limited partnership, Kohlberg TE Investors V, L.P., a Delaware limited partnership, Backstone Mezzanine Partners II L.P., a Delaware limited partnership, Blackstone Mezzanine Holdings II L.P., a Delaware limited partnership, and S.A.C.
-Domestic Capital Funding, Ltd. a Cayman Islands limited company (collectively, the "Target Stockholders") propose to enter into an Agreement and Plan of Merger (the "Merger Agreement"), pursuant to which Company will merge with and into the Merger Sub (the "Merger") and that Merger Sub will survive the Merger as a wholly owned subsidiary of Parent.
-In connection with the closing of the Merger, Parent will assume or refinance certain net indebtedness of the Company and deliver a combination of cash, Parent's common stock ("Common Stock"), and warrants based upon a total purchase price of \$365,000,000 as follows: (i) assumption of \$132,000,000 of net indebtedness; (ii) \$110,000,000 in cash (subject to adjustment if net indebtedness does not equal \$132,000,000), \$22,500,000 of which will be deposited into escrow (the "Escrow Amount") and will be available to satisfy an indemnity to Parent; and (iv) warrants valued at \$15,000,000 (collectively, after taking into account the assumptions in clauses (i) through (iii) of the following sentence, the "Consideration").
-For all purposes in connection with our opinion, we have been advised by Parent and/or have assumed, among other things, that (i) the Company's net indebtedness as of the
+We understand that Bioscrip, Inc., a Delaware corporation ("Parent"), and Camelot Acquisition Corp., a Delaware corporation ("Merger Sub"), a wholly-owned subsidiary of Parent, Critical Homecare Solutions Holdings, Inc., a Delaware corporation (the "Company"), Kohlberg Investors V, L.P., a Delaware limited partnership, Kohlberg Partners V, L.P., a Delaware limited partnership, Kohlberg Te Investors V, L.P., a Delaware limited partnership, KOCO Investors V, L.P., a Delaware limited partnership, Kohlberg Offshore Investors V, L.P., a Delaware limited partnership, Kohlberg TE Investors V, L.P., a Delaware limited partnership, Blackstone Mezzanine Holdings II L.P., a Delaware limited partnership, and S.A.C.
+Domestic Capital Funding, Ltd. a Cayman Islands limited company (collectively, the "Target Stockholders") propose to enter into an Agreement and Plan of Merger (the "Merger Agreement"), pursuant to which Company will merge with and into the Merger Sub (the "Merger") and that Merger Sub will survive the Merger as a wholy owned subsidiary of Parent.
+In connection with the closing of the Merger, Parent will assume or refinance certain net indebtedness of the Company and deliver a combination of cash, Parent's common stock ("Common Stock"), and warrants based upon a total purchase price of \$356,000,000 of Common Stock, (subject to adjustment if net indebtedness; (ii) \$110,000,000), \$22,500,000 of which will be deposited into escrow (the "Escrow Amount") and will be available to satisfy an indemnity to Parent; and (iv) warrants valued at \$15,000,000 (collectively, after taking into account the assumptions in clauses (i) through (iii) of the following sentence, the "Consideration").
+For all purposes in connection with our opinion, we have been advised by Parent and/or have assumed, among other things, that (i) the Company's net indebtedness as of the Closing Date will equal \$132,000,000, (ii) the Escrow Amount will be fully paid and (ii) a value of \$8.3441 per share of Common Stock, in the aggregate and 3,400,945 warr